Ryan Hoffman: New Zealand Warriors (2015–2017)

-On 7 May 2014 Hoffman announced that he had signed a three-year deal with the New Zealand Warriors, worth an estimated $1.6 million.
+On 7 May 2014, Hoffman announced that he had signed a three-year deal with the New Zealand Warriors, worth an estimated $1.6 million.

-In April 2015 Hoffman played his 250th NRL career game against his former club Melbourne Storm at AAMI Park.
+In April 2015, Hoffman played his 250th NRL career game against his former club Melbourne Storm at AAMI Park.

-On 17 February 2016 Hoffman was named the new club captain, after incumbent captain Simon Mannering stepped down from the role.
+On 17 February 2016, Hoffman was named the new club captain, after incumbent captain Simon Mannering stepped down from the role.
 Hoffman is the second Australian to have captained the New Zealand club, after Steve Price.

 On 1 February 2017, new Warriors coach Stephen Kearney announced that Hoffman would be replaced as captain and would not be re-signed for the 2018 season.

 On 10 June, Hoffman became just the 27th player (in the game) to reach the 300th game milestone.
 In his 300th game, he scored the first try of the game (in the first half) and kicked a conversion goal (to Hingano's try, in the 80th minute) during the Warriors' 34-12 round 14 win against the Gold Coast Titans.

 Melbourne Storm (2018)

-On 10 October 2017 the Melbourne Storm announced that Hoffman would return to the club on a 1-year deal that saw him end his playing career at the club.
-On Tuesday the 3rd of July Hoffman publicly announced that he was retiring at the end of the 2018 NRL season.
+On 10 October 2017, the Melbourne Storm announced that Hoffman would return to the club on a 1-year deal that saw him end his playing career at the club.
+On 3 July 2018, Hoffman publicly announced that he was retiring at the end of the 2018 NRL season.